CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-3-ASC-Security-Policy.md

     ![Exempttion tab](../Images/m3-Ex3-10.png)

-### Exercise 4: Create policy enforcement and deny
+### Task 4: Create policy enforcement and deny

-In this exercise, you will learn how to use Azure Policy to do some of the more common tasks related to assigning, denying, and managing policies across your organization.
+In this task, you will learn how to use Azure Policy to do some of the more common tasks related to assigning, denying, and managing policies across your organization.

 1. In the search box located at the top of the Azure Portal page, search for **Microsoft Defender for Cloud** and click on it.